vincentntang/vincentntang.com/content/posts/20211119-interface-two-react-apps/index.md

 - Really complex to implement
 - Lots of moving parts

+**NOTE** One last thing to note if you do this, make sure the `package.json` name attributes are different between both apps!
+Otherwise you'll run into webpack files overwriting on top of webpack files

 ## Expose window methods

 One way to communicate one app to another, is to use the windows object.
 This has it's own set of flaws, it needs to have definitions set across both apps.